7 most terrifying monsters from Greek mythology

 Chimera was a monstrous creature with the head of a lion, the body of a goat, and the tail of a serpent.

-She was said to breathe fire and was so terrifying that even her own reflection was said to scare her.
+She was said to breathe fire and was so terrifying that she instilled fear in all.

 According to myth, Chimera was killed by the hero Bellerophon, who rode on the back of the winged horse Pegasus and killed her with a spear.